maxplanck-ie/snakepipes/docs/content/setting_up.rst

 -----------------------

 For each organism of your choice, create a file called ``shared/organisms/<organism>.yaml`` and fill the paths to the required files next to the corresponding yaml entry.
-For common organisms, the required files are downloaded and the yaml entries can be created automatically via the workflow ``createIndicies``.
+For common organisms, the required files are downloaded and the yaml entries can be created automatically via the workflow ``createIndices``.

 The yaml files look like this after the setup (an example from drosophila genome ``dm3``) :